Water and Land Stewardship

 Awarded $350,000 in July 2015.

-Led by Entomology Assistant Professor Brian Allan, the team’s goal is to offer solutions, technology, and modeling for stormwater management in hopes of controlling mosquito populations and resulting diseases.
+Led by Entomology Associate Professor Brian Allan, the team’s goal is to offer solutions, technology, and modeling for stormwater management in hopes of controlling mosquito populations and resulting diseases.

 Oil Pollution Treatment: Nano-CarboScavengers